 How does Lionel Messi take a penalty kick?
 What’s Messi’s penalty taking technique?
-Does he strike the ball with power or go for placement?
+Does he strike the soccer ball with power or go for placement?
 Does he try a Panenka penalty kick from time to time?
+Messi has become a master at various types of penalty kick for Barcelona.
+Learn how Messi scores from the spot.

 By Lawrence Ostlere